 - 1. All vehicles must appropriately display a current parking permit decal. - 2.
 Vehicles must be parked within the areas specified for use by the color of their parking decal. - 3.
 Vehicles must be parked within designated marked stalls at all times.
-Curbs marked in yellow or red are no-parking zones. - 4.
+Curbs marked in yellow or red are noparking zones. - 4.
 Vehicles may not be parked so as to obstruct the usual flow of traffic. - 5.
 Parking is not allowed on any sidewalk. - 6.
 Parking is not allowed on the grass. - 7.
-Vehicles parked in Grand View University handicapped parking stalls must display both the state-approved handicapped decal and a regular Grand View University parking permit decal or a temporary Grand View University handicapped parking decal. - 8.
+Vehicles parked in Grand View University handicapped parking stalls must display the state-approved handicapped decal at all times. - 8.
 Parking permit decals may not be used on any vehicle but that which is registered in the Campus Services.
 If a student gets a new vehicle and/or license number, it is their responsibility to contact the Campus Services to assure their vehicle registration is accurate.

 All vehicles found to be in violation of the above regulations will be issued a parking ticket.
 Fines imposed for parking violations range from \$30 to \$100 per occurrence.
-A full fee schedule is kept by Campus Services, Student Life and Campus Safety.
+A full fee schedule is kept by Campus Services, Student Life, and Campus Safety.
 A vehicle can receive two tickets in one day; one during the morning hours (12:00 AM - noon) and a second during the afternoon hours (12:00 PM - 11:59 PM).